 Going back into the workplace after maternity leave can be tough.

 So what might help you in your return to the workplace after maternity leave?
-We’d like to suggest 8 tips as you prepare for returning to work.
+Here are our tips as you prepare for returning to work.

 - Be honest with yourself, work out your priorities and make peace with them.
 Being a working women and the meaning of motherhood does not have a universal definition and everyone is different.